-We support research in these priority areas and which aligns with at least one of our four key themes.
+We support research in these priority areas and which aligns with at least one of our key themes.
 All our funding decisions are taken by our Board of Trustees with advice from experts who peer review applications or sit on our peer review/interview panels.

 We fund research that both fits with our stated research priorities and falls within our four strategic research themes.
 These are:

 The fundamental research that increases understanding of the biological processes underpinning all human health and disease.

 Research on the conditions and diseases that devastate lives, where there is an unmet need for new research but a low research investment.

 Opportunities for the emerging research leaders who will address the biomedical research questions of the future and support for their cutting-edge research today.

 Disseminating research results beyond the scientific press to people and places that will ensure that the findings change healthcare policy and practice as well as personal life choices.